MichaelMeissner/TeensyEyes/README.md

 ### Introduction from Michael Meissner

 This branch (meissner2) contains my updates (Michael Meissner) to the uncanny eyes code base.
-This particular version is geared towards a pair of square 240x240 ST7789 displays that I got from Adafruit.
+In order to use this branch, you need to do a symlink from one of the config-display-<xxx>.h files to config-display.h for the option you are using.

 ### Introduction from Chris Miller